Food & Food Contact Materials

 Food Additives

 China NHC issued notifications regarding the acceptance of “three new foods”.
-The applications for 2 new food materials and 2 new food additives have been received.
+The applications for 10 new food materials, 21 new food additives and 1 new food-related products have been received.

 China NHC issued notifications regarding the acceptance of “three new foods”.
-The applications for 1 new food materials, 2 new food additives and 1 new food related material have been received.
+The applications for 2 new food materials, 2 new food additives and 3 new food-related products have been received.

-Recently, China's National Health Commission (NHC) issued notifications regarding the approval and review of “Three new foods” (new food raw materials, new food additives, and new food-related products).
-The notifications included: 21 notifications of extension notice; 4 notifications of review opinions.
-3 non-approval decisions.
+Recently, China's National Health Commission (NHC) issued notifications regarding the approval and review of “Thee new foods” (new food raw materials, new food additives, and new food-related products).